developer-student-club-thapar/30DaysOfCloudLeaderBoard/README.md

 ### Setup and running of project (App) 📱

 - Make sure you have Flutter installed on your machine
-- Move into the `gcloud_leaderboard` by doing `cd gcloud_leaderboard` in the root directory of this repository
+- Move into the `gcloud_leaderboard` by doing `cd app/gcloud_leaderboard` in the root directory of this repository
 - After getting into the gcloud_leaderboard directory, run `flutter pub get` to install all the dependencies
 - Run the app on an emulator